Family friends remember couple killed in James Island Connector motorcycle crash

 CHARLESTON, S.C.
-(WCBD) – A man was granted bond after being accused of hitting two and killing Patrick Murrah and Taylor Lee Flowers on a motorcycle on the James Island Connector.
+(WCBD) – A man was granted bond after being accused of hitting two and killing Patrick Marrah and Taylor Lee Flowers on a motorcycle on the James Island Connector.

 Officials with the Charleston Police Department (CPD) announced Tuesday that Richard Reed of Glennville, Georgia was taken into custody by detectives and charged with two counts of reckless vehicular homicide.

-Family and friends of Murrah and Flowers say, the two always valued their family, friends, and each other.
+Family and friends of Marrah and Flowers say, the two always valued their family, friends, and each other.

 “Patrick and Flowers were always loving and kind people.
 They always put their friends first and above all,” says Jimmy Monaghan, a friend of the victims.